Odell M. Conoley: Early career

 Odell M. Conoley was born on November 9, 1913, in Amarillo, Texas, as the son of Orin M. Conoley.
 He attended local high school and subsequently enrolled the Texas A&M University in College Station.
 While at the university, Conoley was a member of Marketing and Finance Club, Panhandle Club and also played for Varsity Football team.
 He also entered the Reserve Officers' Training Corps unit and was commissioned reserve second lieutenant of infantry on May 25, 1935.
 Conoley graduated with Bachelor of Arts degree in June of that year and subsequently resigned his reserve commission in order to accept appointment as second lieutenant in the Marines on September 11, 1935.

 He was subsequently ordered to the Basic School at Philadelphia Navy Yard for further officer training and completed the school in May 1936.
 Conoley was then stationed with 6th Marines at Marine Corps Base San Diego until September 1937, when he sailed for expeditionary duty to China.
-He served with the American Embassy Guard detachment in Peiping and subsequently with 4th Marines in Tientsin until November 1938.
+He served with the American Embassy Guard detachment in Beiping and subsequently with 4th Marines in Tianjin until November 1938.

 Following his return stateside, Conoley was promoted to the rank of first lieutenant and after brief service in San Diego, he was appointed commanding officer of Marine detachment aboard the transport ship USS Henderson in May 1939.
 While aboard the Henderson, Conoley took part in several cruises with replacements to China, until he was ordered to Parris Island, South Carolina, in August 1940 and attached to 2nd Battalion, 7th Marines, 1st Marine Brigade under Major General Holland M. Smith.
 He also took part in extended amphibious training in Guantánamo Bay, Cuba during October 1940.